stakater/kubestackplus-docs/content/managed-addons/overview.md

 # Addons

-Here is the list of fully managed addons available on Stakater App Agility Platform:
+Here is the list of fully managed addons available on SAAP (Stakater App Agility Platform):

+* No addons lock you in
+* All addons work well together and we have long experience running them, but they can still be considered optional
+* You can replace addons if you already use a similar tool
+* You can suggest adding new addons to the list
+* Addons are independent of your source code

 | Managed Addon | Description | License |
 | --- | --- | --- |